futtta/ao_critcss_aas/readme.txt

 Make sure to install and configure Autoptimize first and foremost.

-To use this "power-up" you will need a paying subscription at https://criticalcss.com.
+To use this "power-up" you will need a paying subscription at [https://criticalcss.com](https://criticalcss.com/?aff=1).

 == Installation ==

 1. Install from your WordPress "Plugins > Add New" screen (search for Autoptimize)
 1. Activate the plugin.
 1. You will see a "Critical CSS"-tab in Autoptimize.
-1. Enter the API key from your criticalcss.com account.
+1. Enter the API key from your [https://criticalcss.com](https://criticalcss.com/account/api-keys/?aff=1)
 1. (optional): create a default rule which can be used if no automated rule applies.
 1. (optional): create manual Path-based rules for specific pages to override automated rules.
 If you leave the critical CSS field of path-based rules empty, the plugin will automatically extract it.